-1.1.
+- 1.1.
 Is there a Biosecurity Coordinator?
-If so, please provide their name.

-1.2.
-Is there a site-specific biosecurity plan?
+If so, please provide their name. - 1.2.
+Is there a site-specific biosecurity plan? - 1.2.1.

-1.2.1.
 Site-specific biosecurity plans can be defined as either farm-specific or complex- wide specific.
-Examples cited below are not all-inclusive nor do all examples cited need to be presented.
-Supporting documentation that is requested should reflect farm-specific or complex-wide specific as appropriate.

-1.3.
-Is the Biosecurity Coordinator knowledgeable in the principles of biosecurity?

-1.3.1.
-The Biosecurity Coordinator must be able to describe and interpret their company's biosecurity program and how it meets the requirements of the NPIP biosecurity principles.

-1.4.
-Does the Biosecurity Coordinator review the biosecurity plan at least once during each calendar year and make revisions as necessary?

-1.4.1.
-The Biosecurity Coordinator must be able to provide recorded dates in which annual reviews were made and evidence of revisions to the biosecurity plan if any were necessary.

-1.5.
-Does the biosecurity plan indicate there will be a review by the Biosecurity Coordinator in periods of heightened risk of disease transmission?
+Supporting documentation that is requested should reflect farm-specific or complex-wide specific as appropriate. - 1.3.
+Is the Biosecurity Coordinator knowledgeable in the principles of biosecurity? - 1.3.1.
+The Biosecurity Coordinator must be able to describe and interpret their company's biosecurity program and how it meets the requirements of the NPIP biosecurity principles. - 1.4.
+Does the Biosecurity Coordinator review the biosecurity plan at least once during each calendar year and make revisions as necessary? - 1.4.1.
+The Biosecurity Coordinator must be able to provide recorded dates in which annual reviews were made and evidence of revisions to the biosecurity plan if any were necessary. - 1.5.
+Does the biosecurity plan indicate there will be a review by the Biosecurity Coordinator in periods of heightened risk of disease transmission? - 1.5.1.

-1.5.1.
 Documentation of compliance, including evidence of a discussion during periods of heightened risk can take any form (e.g., emails, letters, memos, phone logs, text messages, etc.).
 It is the responsibility of the Biosecurity Coordinator to clearly define and communicate the "period of heightened risk" in the biosecurity plan.

-Biosecurity Responsibility Each site should have a coordinator and a plan
+Audit Guidelines: Biosecurity Responsibility Each site should have a coordinator and a plan

 - If an entity has a coordinator and a plan, it can be audited. - If an entity doesn't have either one, who's responsible for biosecurity?
 Whoever is responsible should be audited. - Recommend working with big entities first they should be responsible, especially if their supply depends on contractors or purchased product.
-They need to protect that supply. - A MOU between State OSA's may be needed for multi-state entities, similar to those used for hatchery and laboratory inspections. - An MOU is not required.
-In the case of multi-state entities, States should work together to identify the State that will audit each site to avoid duplication or omission.
+They need to protect that supply. - A MOU between State OSA's may be needed for multi-state entities, similar to those used for hatchery and laboratory inspections.